khutchi2/scratch_pad/web_dev_course/README.md

 4. Fixed -- Stays put in the same spot relative to top left corner of the browser window.

 Z - index: Positioning in the Z-axis.
 The z-axis for a webpage goes in and out of the page.

+### CSS Display property
+Many kinds, but 3 for starters:
+- Inline: Goes horizontally in line
+- Block:
+- Inline-block: